To journalists and members of the media who wish to write about me or request an interview, please read:

 The most consistent false claim they like to copy and paste is that I’ve had dozens of surgical operations, with the numbers 47 and 52 appearing repeatedly.
 I can’t even NAME 47 operations and I’ve been in the business almost 35 years.
 Anyone whose had 47 or more operations would look like a patchwork quilt and probably have health issues.

 I’ve had at total of 14 surgical procedures performed in 9 operations since 1987.
 (And that was plenty – if you don’t think so, you try it!)
 My former Guinness Record was for Most Cosmetic Procedures, not most cosmetic surgery.
 They officially counted non-surgical treatments as “procedures” many years ago.
 These included facials, regular exfoliation, tooth whitening, permanent makeup, injections and various salon sessions – none of which are full-scale surgical operations by any stretch of the imagination.
 Since then many, many others have had a lot more than me, for better or for worse

-Specific details of exactly what I’ve had done have never been revealed publicly or to the media and are only discussed with individual clients during a private consultation if they ask.
+Due to the misuse of my information, specific details of exactly what I’ve had done to date have not been revealed publicly or to the media and are only discussed with individual clients during a private consultation if they ask.
 The wildly varying outlandish surgery “lists” attributed to me are pure fiction and laughably inaccurate.

 On the contrary, I’ve always believed in minimal intervention for maximum results, for both myself and my private clients.
 This requires careful planning – knowing what will give the most improvement, what works and what doesn’t, then having everything done in the correct order.
 The fewer operations to achieve your goals, the better.
 Health first, always.

 Fake news and misleading information in the media and other platforms are directly responsible for a growing number of botched patients who act on it.
 I know this for a fact because they come to me for help.